-- The FDA approval process, even in an EUA situation, prioritizes health and safety.
+- The U.S. Food and Drug Administration’s approval process, even in an Emergency Use Authorization situation, prioritizes health and safety.

-- Both the Pfizer-BioNTech COVID-19 Vaccine and the Moderna COVID-19 Vaccine should not be administered to individuals with known history of a severe allergic reaction to previous vaccines, to any component of the vaccine, or to the first dose of this vaccine, without additional clinical evaluation.
+- Both the Pfizer and the Moderna COVID-19 vaccines should not be administered to individuals with a known history of a severe allergic reaction to previous vaccines, to any component of the vaccine, or to the first dose of this vaccine, without additional clinical evaluation.

 - Immunocompromised people, including individuals receiving immunosuppressant therapy, may have a diminished immune response.

 - Adverse reactions reported in vaccine trials were mild and included: injection site pain, fatigue, headache, muscle pain, chills, joint pain, fever, injection site swelling, injection site redness, nausea, malaise (generally not feeling well), and lymphadenopathy (swollen lymph nodes).

 - There is a remote chance the Moderna and J&J COVID-19 vaccines could cause a severe allergic reaction.
 A severe allergic reaction would usually occur within a few minutes to one hour after receiving a dose.
 For this reason, the UTHealth Vaccine Hub will be monitoring patients after they receive their vaccine as per our safety protocol.
 Recipients are monitored between 15 to 30 minutes for reactions.